Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>The Class Outline defines the outline of the mesh fill symbol.
 It has properties such as color, size and transparency.</p>

-The Class Outline has the following structure :
+The Class Outline has the following structure:

 <table>
 	<tr>